Ceramic Dictionary

 This section has photos with lettering done using the Majolica method to show some of the many possibilities and styles there are.
 The tiles are prepared with a white, crude glaze-base and the designs have been prepared, drawn onto transparent paper, pounced and marked on with vegetable ash.

-Classical letters, without profile; the photo on the left shows a poem in Catalan, which has several words incorrectly spelt; we keep it to show clients how nice letters can be.
+Classical letters, without profile: the photo on the left shows a poem in Catalan, which has several words incorrectly spelt; we keep it to show clients how nice letters can be.
 They are painted with one color, accentuating the characteristics of the letters, which change from a thick to a thin line.
 Tiles 15 × 15 cm. total size 30 × 45 cm

 Terracuita: is the name of a ceramic shop in Barcelona.
 The tiles 20×20cm and had to be cut to fit into the architectural setting.
-The name is done it the Dry-Cord method with dark blue, the tile on the right is a copy of an antique design and the word “ceràmiques” and the letter T are painted directly on to the opaque glaze-base with the color ochre.
+The name is done in the Dry-Cord method with dark blue, the tile on the right is a copy of an antique design and the word “ceràmiques” and the letter T are painted directly on to the opaque glaze-base with the color ochre.

-ca: LLETRES - FETES A RAIG
+ca: LLETRES - Fetes a raig

 es: PALABRAS- Reguero